costanzar/costanzar.github.io/_pages/Publications.md

 feature_row1-10:
   - image_path: assets/images/PhaseDataJuly.pdf
-    excerpt: "[Fast and slow response modes in the ventilation of a living com- puter laboratory]( https://arxiv.org/abs/2306.03183) <br />
+    excerpt: "[Fast and slow response modes in the ventilation of a living computer laboratory]( https://arxiv.org/abs/2306.03183) <br />
     **Costanza Rodda**, Graham Highes, and John Craske (2023).
     *submitted to Building and Environment.* <br />